infinite-elevator/infinite-elevator.github.io/README.md

   * The floor is located, although this extends the route, closer to the floor at the beginning of the list than at the end, and there exist two floors on the list that are further apart than the first of these two floors and the selected floor - the selected floor is added between the first two such floors found,

   * If the above conditions are not met - the floor is added to the end of the list.
 * When people **outside the elevator** call it onto a floor, then the elevator that, taking into account the rules above, will take the least time from the floor it is currently at to the floor it was called to, and from there to the last floor (i.e. 0 or 65,535) towards the side that was selected, receives a command on its list to go to the ordered floor, and after reaching it, unchecks the appropriate button on the panel.

-* If any elevators are idle, i.e. they have nothing on the list, then the one that is closest to floor 0 goes to that floor, then of the remaining elevators, the one closest to floor 4369 goes to it, then 8738, etc. until all idle elevators are moved.
+* If any elevators are idle, i.e. they have nothing on the list, and empty, then the one that is closest to floor 0 goes to that floor, then of the remaining elevators, the one closest to floor 4369 goes to it, then 8738, etc. until all idle elevators are moved.

 ### Possible improvements

 * It has been noted that there is a chance of a situation happening wherein people, forming a group that calls elevators in both directions, will board the wrong one when both elevators arrive at the same time.
 However, the designers thought that this was too rare a problem to pay attention to. *(To date, 11,738 lawsuits have been recorded.)*

+* The numbers of floors and elevators are hardcoded, while, given that all the equations are obvious, they could perhaps be made dynamic.
+But then there would actually be some edge cases in the algorithm, and as elevators are very expensive anyways, it's no problem to manually correct the code when the parameters change!

-* An obvious simplification that would greatly improve the operation of the elevators would be the possibility to specify the floor that to which the user wants to reach, already at the time of calling the elevator.
+* An obvious simplification that would greatly improve the operation of the elevators would be the possibility to specify the floor that the user wants to reach, already at the time of calling the elevator.
   However, as it turns out:
-  * Installing an individual hologram on each floor, instead of one that travels with the elevators, would be prohibitively expensive - in fact, the price of this space-grade system is so high that for this reason alone there are 16 elevators in the skyscraper, not 128, as originally planned,
+  * Installing an individual hologram on each floor, instead of one that travels with the elevators, would be prohibitively expensive - in fact, the price of this system of space-grade precision is so high that for this reason alone there are 16 elevators in the skyscraper, not 128, as originally planned,

-  * The traditional keypad entry system operated by the person closest to the elevator, despite high levels of collaboration by the users, turned out to be ineffective due to the loud noise generated in the vicinity of the elevator,
+  * A traditional keypad entry system operated by the nearest person, despite high levels of collaboration by the users, turned out to be ineffective due to the loud noise generated in the vicinity of the elevators,

-  * Ordering an elevator by phone was given up due to a couple of untraceable pranksters who, despite all the security measures, were able to remotely order an elevator to all the floors.
+  * Ordering an elevator by phone was abandoned due to a couple of untraceable pranksters who, despite all the security measures, were able to remotely order an elevator to all the floors.
 And they probably take the stairs.

 That's why everything stays the way it is.
 And the system is easily applied to ordinary, 21st-century elevators.
 If it weren't for the identification of people inside - but a close enough approximation is simply to allow floors to be unchecked...